Pathoschild/smapi-mod-dump/source/Giant Crop Fertilizer/README.md

 Giant Crop Fertilizer
 ===========================

+**THIS REPO IS AN ARCHIVE, PLEASE SEE THE UPDATED REPO AT [https://github.com/atravita-mods/StardewMods](https://github.com/atravita-mods/StardewMods)**

 ![Header image](GiantCropFertilizer/docs/fertilizer.jpg)

 This mod adds a fertilizer that greatly boosts the chance of getting a giant crop.
 Simply apply to the middle of a 9x9 square of giant-crop eligible crops, wait for them to become full grown...